Committee Members

 Shubha Parulekar

-I am a retired medical doctor and a teacher and have lived in Riverlea for 20 years.
+I am a retired medical doctor and a retired teacher and have lived in Riverlea for 25 years.
 I enjoy getting involved in community initiatives and am passionate about the environment.
+I have been a member of RESI since its inception in 2007 and joined the committee since November 2020.